Home - Bookapy Book Preview

 “There, I can help,” Erren replied with a slight smirk.

 As Erren led him out onto the lawn, her form changed to that of a muscular male.
-Two quarterstaffs also rose from out of the ground and she collected them as she passed and tossed one to Darras.
+Two quarterstaffs also rose from the ground, and she collected them as she passed and tossed one to Darras.

 “I’ve given you the knowledge of its use.
-This is simply to give you an opportunity to put the knowledge into practice,” she stated, disconcerting Darras slightly as for all her form had changed, her voice hadn’t.
+This is to allow you to put the knowledge into practice,” she stated, disconcerting Darras slightly as all her form had changed, but her voice hadn’t.

 “OK,” Darras nodded.
 “Go through the basic forms first?”